 - 2 large sweet potatoes with skins on, scrubbed clean

-- 3. Using a mandoline or a sharp chef’s knife, slice the potatoes crosswise into very thin rounds, about 1/16 of an inch thick.
+- Using a mandoline or a sharp chef’s knife, slice the potatoes crosswise into very thin rounds, about 1/16 of an inch thick.
 Carefully drop a small handful of potato slices into the hot oil, being careful not to crowd the pan.
-Use a skimmer or large slotted spoon to turn the potato slices frequently as you fry them for about until they’re golden brown, about 2 minutes total.
-These tend to turn brown more quickly than regular potatoes because of the sugar in the sweet potatoes.
+Use a skimmer or large slotted spoon to turn the potato slices frequently as you fry them until they’re golden brown, about 2 minutes total.
+They’ll turn brown more quickly than regular potatoes because of the sugar in the sweet potatoes.

-- 4. Carefully but quickly transfer the chips from the oil to the baking sheet or a large brown paper bag to drain.
+- Carefully but quickly move the chips from the oil to the baking sheet or a large brown paper bag to drain.
 Continue to fry the remaining sweet potatoes in batches.
 Let the chips cool to room temperature.

-- 5. Sprinkle some of the rosemary salt over the chips and place the chips in a decorative bowl or napkin-lined basket.
+- Sprinkle some of the rosemary salt over the chips and place the chips in a bowl or napkin-lined basket.
 Serve at room temperature.